LevelUpMarketers/trying-to-adult-rva-2025/docs/EmailSMS.md

 All outgoing messages are dispatched by the `TTA_Email_Handler` class.
 The handler is loaded on plugin init and is responsible for reading the templates saved on the **Email & SMS** page.
 After a transaction is recorded, `send_purchase_emails()` groups the purchased items by event and emails the **Successful Event Purchase** template.
 The purchasing member receives one email and each attendee gets a personalized copy where tokens like `{attendee_first_name}` reflect their own information.
 Duplicate addresses are skipped so each email address only receives one message.

+When the `TTA_SENDGRID_API_KEY` constant is defined in `wp-config.php`, messages are delivered via SendGrid's API instead of the default WordPress mailer.
+Each API response (success or failure) is recorded and visible on **TTA Settings → Email Log** for easy troubleshooting.

 ## SMS Delivery

 SMS notifications are sent through Twilio.
 The `TTA_SMS_Handler` class mirrors